kenichiro-kimura/py-soracom/README.md

   - SORACOM_USERNAME
   - SORACOM_OPERATOR_ID
   - SORACOM_COVERAGE

-  if you use root account, you need to set SORACOM_EMAIL and SORACOM_PASSWORD. if you use authKeyId, you need to set SORACOM_AUTH_KEY_ID and SORACOM_AUTH_KEY. if you use SAM user, you need to set SORACOM_USERNAME and SORACOM_OPERATOR_ID and SORACOM_PASSWORD.
+  if you use root account, you need to set SORACOM_EMAIL and SORACOM_PASSWORD.
+  if you use authKeyId, you need to set SORACOM_AUTH_KEY_ID and SORACOM_AUTH_KEY.
+  if you use SAM user, you need to set SORACOM_USERNAME and SORACOM_OPERATOR_ID and SORACOM_PASSWORD.
+  if you use global coverage, you need to set SORACOM_COVERAGE to 'g'

 2. install urllib3
   ```bash